count023/esp-http-update-server/README.md

 !!
 Work in Progress !!

 ## TODOs
-- write custom Authenticator for tuupola/slim-basic-auth: passes for users and devices should be saved encrypted
+- ~~write custom Authenticator for tuupola/slim-basic-auth: passes for users and devices should be saved encrypted~~ Done :white_check_mark:
-- write DeviceAuthRequest: Should validate the request header fields and save a temporary available suth-file
+- ~~write DeviceAuthRequest: Should validate the request header fields and save a temporary available auth-file~~ Done :white_check_mark:
-- write DeviceUpdater: validates the Authentification and provide the highest version available if greater than the current software version of the Device
+- ~~write DeviceUpdater: validates the Authentification and provide the highest version available if greater than the current software version of the Device~~ Done :white_check_mark:

 ## Based on Slim Framework 3 Skeleton Application